 When will I find out if I have been shortlisted for an interview?

-You will find out on the first day of NZ Model UN 2012.
-If shortlisted, you will receive a letter (probably in your delegate packs) which will provide the time and location of your interview.
+You will find out on the first day of NZ Model UN 2014.
+If shortlisted, you will receive a letter (in your delegate pack) which will provide the time and location of your interview.

 I know a lot of other people applying from my school/region – will you take a maximum number from each school/region?